-Mix up these healthy Strawberry Muffins in just about 30 minutes and serve up a healthy breakfast or snack packed with whole grains, fiber, vitamins, and yummy flavor!
-Bonus: They store well in the fridge if you want to make them ahead.
+Mix up these healthy Strawberry Muffins in just about 30 minutes and serve up a delicious breakfast or snack packed with whole grains, fiber, vitamins.
+Bonus: They store well in the fridge if you want to make them ahead!

 Healthy Strawberry Muffins

-I love it when I find berries at affordable prices at the store and while my girls tend to gobble them up fresh, I love to bake with them when there are extras.
+I love it when I find berries at affordable prices at the store, either fresh or frozen.
+And while my girls tend to gobble them up fresh, I love to bake with them when there are extras.
 These easy Strawberry Muffins pack in a lot of nutrition, but are also tender and naturally sweet enough to nourish and please the kids.

 The ingredients in these muffins are very straight forward and include:

-- whole wheat flour or gluten free cup for cup
+- whole wheat flour (or gluten free cup-for-cup flour)

 - rolled oats